If you have children, this project is wonderful. If you don’t have children, this project is wonderful. There’s just one thing to remember.

 - 3 tablespoons Meringue Powder

-- In bowl of stand mixer, whisk together dry ingredients.
+In bowl of stand mixer, whisk together brown rice flour, white rice flour, sweet rice flour, cornstarch, ginger, cinnamon, allspice, and xanthan gum.
 In small bowl, whisk together melted shortening, water, molasses, and granulated sugar.
 Stir until smooth.

 Pour wet ingredients over dry ingredients.
 Fit mixer with flat paddle attachment.
 Mix, on medium speed, until a thick dough forms.
 If dough is very dry, add a tablespoon or more of additional water.

 Lightly white rice flour your counter.
 Turn dough out onto the counter.
 Pat into a large round.
 Cut in half.
 Wrap each half in plastic wrap.
 Chill overnight.
 (Or, if you are in a rush, chill at least five hours.)